 Natural gas pipelines are sometimes identified by markers placed at intervals along pipeline rights-of-way.
 Markers display 24-hour emergency telephone numbers and may provide other identifying information.
 They generally indicate the presence of a pipeline, at locations such as where a pipeline easement intersects a street, railroad, or river, or in other congested areas.
 Pipeline markers are important to your safety.
 It's a federal crime to willfully deface, damage, remove or destroy any pipeline sign or right-of-way marker.
 While the markers help indicate the general location of pipelines in the area, they may not identify the number of pipelines or the exact location, depth, or direction of the pipeline.
 That's why you should not rely solely on the presence or absence of a pipeline marker.
-Always call VA811 at 811 or visit VA811.com to have underground utility lines marked.
+Always contact VA811 to have underground utility lines marked.